TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

-# gpexpand
+# hdbexpand

-gpexpand is Greenplum cluster expansion tool which expands an existing Greenplum Database by adding new hosts to the cluster.
+hdbexpand is Greenplum cluster expansion tool which expands an existing Greenplum Database by adding new hosts to the cluster.

-gpexpand has two phases:
+hdbexpand has two phases:

 * initialization phase: add new nodes to the cluster, initialize new nodes by populating catalog to the new nodes, and get visible in cluster.